-The CANCEL_PUSH frame carries a 32-bit Push ID that identifies the server push that is being cancelled (see Section 5.2.6).
+The CANCEL_PUSH frame carries a Push ID encoded as a variable-length integer.
+The Push ID identifies the server push that is being cancelled (see Section 4.2.6).

 If the client receives a CANCEL_PUSH frame, that frame might identify a Push ID that has not yet been mentioned by a PUSH PROMISE frame.